flame-engine/flame/doc/flame_fire_atlas/fire_atlas.md

 # FireAtlas

 FireAtlas is a tool for handling texture atlases.
 With FireAtlas one can access images and animations stored in a `.fa` texture atlas by referring to them by their named keys.

 ## Texture atlas

 A texture atlas(also called a spritesheet or an image sprite in 2d game development) is an image that contains data from several smaller images that have been packed together to reduce overall dimensions.
-Texture atlasing enables batching for several static objects that share this texture atlas and the same material.
-Batching reduces the number of draw calls.
-Fewer draw calls results in better performance when the game is CPU-bound.

 ## Usage